Badgerati/Pode/docs/Getting-Started/FirstApp.md

 ## REST Server

-* Within your `server.ps1` file, first you need to create the [`server`](../../Functions/Core/Server).
+* Within your `server.ps1` file, first you need to start the Server.
 This is where the main script will go that defines how the server should function:

 ```powershell
 Start-PodeServer {